 Bars and restaurants throughout Madeira serve Poncha, a popular drink on the island.
 It is also a common choice at traditional festivals and celebrations.
 Many people in Madeira believe that Poncha has medicinal properties and will often drink it as a remedy for colds and other ailments.

-The Traditional Madeiran Drink holds an important place in Madeira’s cultural and social traditions in addition to its role as a delicious drink.
+The Traditional Madeiran Drink holds an important place in Madeira’s cultural and social traditions and its role as a delicious drink.
 Portuguese colonists introduced sugarcane to Madeira in the 16th century, and it is thought that the drink has a long history on the island.

 Types of Poncha